CoolCoderYT/Ticketbot/README.md

 # Discord-ticketbot

-Bored of seeing those paid Discord ticket bots out there?
-You finally have a chance to self-host your own ticket bot just for free.
-This bot is exactly like that, it can create tickets, close tickets, add people in the ticket and lots more if you intend to modify it.
-After all it has the MIT license.
+Feel free to Self-Host this bot :D

 # Installation

-npm install(make sure the package.json is there)
+npm install (make sure the package.json is there)

 # Setup